Video: 18 things not to miss in Cyprus

 To reach the castle from Girne you need to drive south along the Lefkoşa motorway as it climbs up into the mountains, and just before it gets to the top of the pass and begins its descent to the Mesaoria plain, follow the yellow signpost off to the right.
 A 3km side road snakes up through a military camp, past a large statue of a soldier in battledress at its entrance.
 (The firing range on the left was once the site for medieval tournaments.)
 Up a sharp hill, you arrive at a small car park outside the castle gate.
-The whole trip from Girne takes about 20min.
+The whole trip from Girne takes about twenty minutes.
 On this road bear in mind that you’re in a restricted military area, and not allowed to stop, let alone take photographs.
 This is a pity because it’s as you approach the castle that you get by far the best view.

 St Hilarion was originally a monastery dedicated to an obscure fourth-century Syrian hermit who lived in a cave on Mount Didymus (“Twin peaks”).
 An ascetic of the most extreme kind, Hilarion reputedly never washed and built up a following thanks to banishing demons and performing miracles.
 The monastery’s strategic position, commanding the pass through the Kyrenia mountains and overlooking the northern coastal plain, was not lost on the Byzantines.
 Facing repeated Arab raids, they converted it into a castle, probably sometime in the eighth century AD.
 The Lusignans improved and strengthened it in the thirteenth century – most of what you can see today was built in 1228 by John d’Ibelin – and it became not only a military stronghold but also a palace for Lusignan royalty, nicknamed “Dieu d’Amour”, loosely translated as Cupid’s Castle.
 This was the castle’s heyday, an era of tournaments, knights and courtly intrigue, especially under the rule of King Peter I and Queen Eleanor of Aragon.